rieck/siggi/README.md

-# Siggie
+# Siggi

 Feature Hashing for Labeled Graphs.

 ## Overview

-Siggie is a simple tool for mapping a set of labeled graphs to vectors.
+Siggi is a simple tool for mapping a set of labeled graphs to vectors.
 The tool implements the classic bag-of-words model using hashes of subgraphs.
 That is, a labeled graph is characterized by the hashes of selected subgraphs, where each hash corresponds to one dimension of the vector space.
-Siggie supports subgraphs of different complexity, which range from the set of nodes and edges to connected components, cliques and closures.
+Siggi supports subgraphs of different complexity, which range from the set of nodes and edges to connected components, cliques and closures.

 ## Bag of Subgraphs

-Siggie supports the following modes (bags of subgraphs) for feature hashing.
+Siggi supports the following modes (bags of subgraphs) for feature hashing.
 A detailed description of each mode is given in the next paragraphs.